ballerina-platform/ballerina-dev-website/learn/getting-started/working-with-data/using-query-expressions-to-manipulate-data.md

 Language-integrated queries can process any Ballerina iterable collection.

-In this tutorial, you will be writing queries to filter, sort, and join with other data sets and produce new data sets.
+In this tutorial, you will be writing queries to filter, sort, and join with different data sets and produce new data sets.

 1. Creating a new Ballerina project.
 2. Defining the Covid dataset to be processed.